tankris/Java-Practice-Programs/README.md

   string

 /dataStructures
-- array : Implementation of an Array data structure (static and dynamic)
+- array : Implementation of a Static Array
+- arrayList : Implementation of a Dynamic Array
 - singlyLinkedList : Implementation of a Singly Linked List data structure

 /hackerRank